MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-derived-stream.md

 ms.search.form: Source and Destination
 ---

-# Add a derived stream destination to an eventstream (preview)
+# Add a derived stream destination to an eventstream

-This article shows you how to add a derived stream destination to an eventstream with enhanced capabilities.
+This article shows you how to add a derived stream destination to an eventstream in Microsoft Fabric event streams.

 You can create a derived stream after doing operations like filtering and aggregating an eventstream.
 The derived stream is then ready for further consumption or analysis through the Real-Time hub.
 For more information about derived streams, see [Create default and derived Fabric eventstreams](create-default-derived-streams.md).